docker/docs/engine/userguide/networking/get-started-overlay.md

 ## Overlay networking and swarm mode

-Using docker engine running in [swarm mode](../../swarm/swarm-mode.md), you can create an overlay network on a manager node.
+Using Docker running in [swarm mode](../../swarm/swarm-mode.md), you can create an overlay network on a manager node.

 The swarm makes the overlay network available only to nodes in the swarm that require it for a service.
 When you create a service that uses an overlay network, the manager node automatically extends the overlay network to nodes that run service tasks.

-To learn more about running Docker Engine in swarm mode, refer to the [Swarm mode overview](../../swarm/index.md).
+To learn more about running Docker in swarm mode, refer to the [Swarm mode overview](../../swarm/index.md).

 The example below shows how to create a network and use it for a service from a manager node in the swarm: